 Ralph Mankee hunted hounds from 1997-2001, followed by Barry Cox [2001-03] and Martin Livy [2003 -2009] who provided much fun as the hunt successfully adjusted to hunting within the law following the 2005 Act.

-The current masters are Mrs Ann Hartley, Mr Jonathan Jarrett, and Mr Stuart Allison and the huntsman, since 2009, is David Seels.
+The current masters are Mrs Ann Hartley and Mr Jonathan Jarrett, and the huntsman, since 2009, is David Seels.